 She’s been painting for many years and in 2011 opened her own gallery, Full Fathom Five, down at the Eden Wharf in Snug Cove.
 Whales are a fairly new addition to her artworks but it’s not really any wonder.
 The marine mammals are in her blood with her Grandfather being one of the last of Eden’s whale chasers.

-“We’ve had some crazy times at sea.
-We live for October-November when so many whales are heading south.
-Sometimes we have to go a fair way out, other times there are many whales very close to shore.
-Last year there were 12 pods of whales just in Eden’s Twofold Bay.
+“I’ve had some crazy times at sea.
+I live for October-November when so many whales are heading south.
+Last year there were 12 pods of whales just in Eden’s Twofold Bay.”

 “I love their graceful movement.
 They have an incredible acrobatic ability and a real awareness of each other in a group.
 They just glide around each other despite their size,” she continued.